Knitted dolls for charity can help children work through hard times and grief. You can help with dolls for the Uthando Project

 You can put together a dollmaking group, if you have a group of like-minded friends who would like to knit dolls together.
 It can be even more fun to make a difference as a group!

-If you live in Australia or the UK, you can find several groups already.
+If you live in Australia, you can find several groups already.
 If you live elsewhere, feel free to start your own.
 Information on dollmaking groups can be found here.

 If you teach a knitting class, or are the leader of any kind of group of children or young adults who would be interested in knitting for the Uthando Project, check out their resources for teachers.